Mitrephora maingayi: Reproductive biology

 Using the synonymous name, Mitrephora teysmannii, Yunyun Shao and Fengxia Xu report that the pollen of M. maingayi is shed as permanent tetrads.

 Habitat and distribution

-It has been observed growing in lowlands or lower mountainous habitats at elevations up to 1200 meters.
+It has been observed growing in lowlands or lower mountainous habitats at elevations up to 1200 m.

 Uses

 Mitregenin, an acetogenin, has been isolated from its leaves and twigs.
 Several members of the acetogenin family of compounds have neurotoxic activity.